maltekrack/NLvib/README.md

 To get it to run under OCTAVE, you need to change the line(s) that thes the solver options to something like:
    Solopt = optimset(optimset ("fsolve"),'Display','off',...
 'Jacobian','on','MaxIter',50);
 Also, some 'legend' calls (for figures) might require modification.

+# NLvib - BASIC and NLvib - PEACE
+The main branch of NLvib is now split in two options:
+1. NLvib - BASIC: original (compact) implementation
+2. NLvin - PEACE: adapted implementation for model refinement capabilities

+All EXAMPLES included in `NLvib - BASIC` can be run in `NLvib - PEACE`, but not vice versa.
+Main adaptations of `NLvib - PEACE` are summarized in the README file of that branch.